Why Has My Screed Cracked? Should I Worry?

 Preparation is always key when working with screed.

 Has there been too much water, too little water?
-Too much water means that you’re gonna get excessive shrinkage and more cracking.
-If there’s too little water, then that means that the cement can’t hydrate or won’t hydrate all the cement particles so you’re gonna end up with a weaker screed.
+Too much water means that you are going to get excessive shrinkage and more cracking.
+If there’s too little water, then that means that the cement can’t hydrate or won’t hydrate all the cement particles so you are going to end up with a weaker screed.
 So, that may be an issue.

 Staying on the subject of water, has the screed been cured?
 So, when we’re saying cured, it means retaining for seven days the water within the screed.
 So, it’s not dried out too quickly, there’s not been wind tunnels in the building, certainly kind of may through to October time is key times when screed should always be cured, as per the British standard.
 So, the screed may dry out, you may end up with dusty surfaces.
 In extreme cases, you may experience some cracking because of weakness.